kristoff-it/zine-ssg.io/content/documentation/scripty/index.md

 ```
 ## dyn
 ### get?(str) -> ?dyn
-Tries to get a dynamic value, to be used in conjunction with an `if` attribute.
+Tries to get a dynamic value, to be used in conjuction with an `if` attribute.

 Examples: